ichfly/renpy-Asset-Protect/README.md

 The steps for loading an image.

-renpy --<name of File>--> coapp #The Challenge can only be accessed if the name is known else it cannot be decrypted<br/>
+renpy --name of File--> coapp #The Challenge can only be accessed if the name is known else it cannot be decrypted<br/>
-renpy <----<Challenge>--- coapp #Example get enemyName (should not be guessable by a generic dumper)<br/>
+renpy <----Challenge--- coapp #Example get enemyName (should not be guessable by a generic dumper)<br/>
-renpy ----<response>----> coapp #The response is used as a key for the image.
+renpy ----response----> coapp #The response is used as a key for the image.
 The image can only be decrypted if the response is correct<br/>
-renpy <-----<image>------ coapp #The image
+renpy <-----image------ coapp #The image

 Usage: